The Sundial: Plot summary

 The Sundial tells the story of the residents of the Halloran house, opening on the evening of the funeral of Lionel Halloran, the house's master.
-Lionel's wife, Maryjane, is convinced that Lionel was pushed down the stairs and murdered by his mother, Orianna Halloran, who stands to inherit the house; only hours after the funeral, Maryjane taught her young daughter, Fancy, to repeat the phrase "Granny killed my daddy."
-Also living at Halloran house were the aged Richard Halloran, who needed a wheelchair to move around, and was kept by a nurse; Essex, a young man hired to catalogue the library (and of whom it is implied was more specifically hired to be a kept man to the elder Mrs. Halloran); Fanny, Richard Halloran's sister; and Miss Ogilvie, young Fancy's governess.
+Lionel's wife, Maryjane, is convinced that Lionel was pushed down the stairs and murdered by his mother, Orianna Halloran, who stands to inherit the house; only hours after the funeral, Maryjane teaches her young daughter, Fancy, to repeat the phrase "Granny killed my daddy."
+Also living at Halloran house are the aged Richard Halloran, who uses a wheelchair to move around, and is kept by a nurse; Essex, a young man hired to catalogue the library (it is implied that his real reason for employment is to be a kept man to the elder Mrs. Halloran); Fanny, Richard Halloran's sister; and Miss Ogilvie, young Fancy's governess.

-A less obvious but nonetheless imposing character in the novel is the Halloran house itself.
-Built by a man who came into great wealth late in his life, the house is lavish to the point of garishness, and the endless details of the grounds and interiors are carefully described by Jackson until they overwhelm both characters and reader alike.
-One of these details is the eponymous sundial, which stands like an asymmetrical eyesore in the middle of the mathematically perfect grounds and bears the legend "WHAT IS THIS WORLD?" (a quote from Chaucer's Canterbury Tales, in "The Knight's Tale").
+The Halloran house was built by a man who became wealthy later in life.
+Its grounds include a large garden with a hedge maze, a summer house, and an artificial lake and grotto.
+The sundial stands in the center of the grounds and bears the inscription "WHAT IS THIS WORLD?" (a quotation from Chaucer's Canterbury Tales, in "The Knight's Tale").

 Immediately upon the death of her son, Orianna seizes ownership of the house and begins to exert her power over its occupants: Miss Ogilvie and Essex are to be dismissed, Maryjane sent away, and Fanny allowed to live in the house only by Orianna's good graces.
 Young Fancy, who Orianna claims will inherit the house upon her grandmother's death, will remain.
-Amid the uproar following this announcement, Fanny receives a vision whilst walking in the Halloran gardens: the ghost of her father warns her that the world is soon to end and that only those in the Halloran house will be spared.
+Amid the uproar following this announcement, Fanny receives a vision while walking in the Halloran gardens: the ghost of her father warns her that the world is soon to end and that only those in the Halloran house will be spared.
 As Fanny tells the others of the coming destruction, a snake seems to manifest on the floor; this is taken as an omen from the ghost of Fanny's father.
 Orianna, shaken, reconsiders and allows everyone to remain in the house.